Write speed-readable grant applications

 Colleagues tend to say "Yes, your application's great" even if it really is uglier than Frankenstein's monster.
 But once you write applications they can skim in 20 minutes, they will give you much more useful feedback.
 Even overworked leaders in your field will be more willing to read it.

-Helps diagnose grant applications for clarity
+Helps self-diagnose grant applications for clarity

 The book includes a diagnosis sheet, to diagnose any application (or any document) for clarity and readability.